 The valuation of the Economic Rights, warrants liability, and SE Agreement will continue to be re-measured at the end of each reporting period.
-The change in valuation of the Economic Rights is dependent on a number factors, including our stock price, and other management assumptions, including, the probability of success of the underlying litigation, amount of award or settlement, discount rate, royalty rate, and timing of cash flows, and may fluctuate significantly, which may have a significant impact on our statement of operations.
-The valuation of the warrant is dependent upon many factors, including our stock price, interest, and remaining term of the instrument and may fluctuate significantly, which may have a significant of upon the instrument and may fluctuate significantly, which may have a significant impact on our statement of operations.
+The change in valuation of the Economic Rights is dependent on a number factors, including our stock price, and certain management assumptions, including, the probability of success of the underlying litigation, amount of award or settlement, discount rate, royalty rate, and timing of cash flows, and may fluctuate significantly, which may have a significant impact on our statement of operations.
+The valuation of the warrants is dependent upon many factors, including our stock price, interest, and remaining term of the instrument and may fluctuate significantly, which may have a significant impact on our statement of operations.
 The valuation of the SE Agreement is dependent on a number of factors, including our stock price and the probability of the occurrence of certain events that would give rise to a payment.
 We do not expect the valuation of fair value of the SE Agreement to fluctuate significantly.

 As the nature of funding advanced through intercompany loans is that of a long-term investment in nature, future unrealized foreign exchange gains and losses on such funding will be recognized in other comprehensive income until repayment of the intercompany loan becomes foreseeable.
-This will minimize the future impact of unrealized foreign exchange fluctuations on earnings.